AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 See [prerequisites](../upgrade-compatibility-tool/prerequisites.md) for more information.

->[!NOTE]
->
->You can run the [!DNL Upgrade Compatibility Tool] in any operating system.
-There is no requirement to run the [!DNL Upgrade Compatibility Tool] where your Adobe Commerce instance is located.
-It is necessary for the [!DNL Upgrade Compatibility Tool] to have access to the source code of the Adobe Commerce instance.
-For example, you can install the tool on one server and point it at your Adobe Commerce installation on another server.

-If you are running the [!DNL Upgrade Compatibility Tool] against an Adobe Commerce instance with large modules and files, the tool might require a high amount of RAM, at least 2GB RAM.

 ### Recommended actions

 Adobe Commerce best practices recommend to avoid having two modules with the same name.
 If this happens, the [!DNL Upgrade Compatibility Tool] shows a segmentation fault error.